Demolition Man (film): Casting

 Stallone passed on the project at first, but came back around to it.
 He liked the idea of two equal opponents in Spartan and Phoenix, and decided to take a chance on doing something he had not done before.
 Stallone wanted Jackie Chan for the role of Simon Phoenix.
 Chan turned it down, not wanting to play a villain.
 Wesley Snipes turned down the role several times, so Joel Silver and Marco Brambilla went to the set of the film Rising Sun to try and convince him in person.
 Brambilla explained what he thought the film could be and his passion for the script they were writing, and the next day they received a call and Snipes agreed to do the film.
 Brambilla said of Snipes, "He works without rehearsing too much, and he improvises a lot.
 The two of them, that combination of energies and the way they interact, really did the movie a lot of favors.
 They completely respected each other and were really professional, and they did get along.
 There was no ego or any competition between the actors."
 Lori Petty was originally cast as Huxley, but was fired after two days of filming due to what producer Joel Silver called "creative differences".
 Petty attributed it to personality differences, as she and Stallone did not get along, and said "Sly and I were like oil and water."
 Silver was looking for a replacement and Lorenzo di Bonaventura recommended Bullock; impressed by her audition tape, Silver hired her.
 Denis Leary said he was hired for his comedy rants, which he wrote himself and had to undergo a long approval process by the studio before it was included in the script.
+Nigel Hawthorne took the role to raise his profile, as he was known as television and stage actor but having missed out on the lead role in Shadowlands to Anthony Hopkins, he wanted to make sure he was chosen for the film adaptation of The Madness of King George.